2x-Helix/mario-rogue-like/docs/design_rationale.md

 like all items, coins can be picked up from the ground.
 However, it is not inherited from either **WeaponItem** or **MagicalItem**, as it can not be equiped as a weapon or consume to gain status. **Coin** should have 1 Integer attribute to represent its value and 1 static String attribute to represent its visual to be displayed.
-**Player** should also have one **Coin** class attribute.
+**Player** should also have an integer value tracking the amount of currency they have.

 ### Pros
-* One class to represent how many coins a player have/how much an item costs and coins on the ground
+* No additional class to manage currency of only **Player**.

 ### Cons
 * Not as simple as each item having an Integer attribute representing its cost/player having an Integer attribute representing how much the player have.
+* Requires other classes to implement class attribute to store total amount of currency.
+*(currently, this is exclusive to player)*.

 <br>